dstamen/dstamen.github.io/_posts/2016-07-25-vmware-certified-advanced-professional-6--data-center-virtualization-design-guide-3v0-622.md

 Skills and Abilities

+**New Content**

-- Evaluate which security services can be used with a given vSphere solution. &nbsp;
+- Evaluate which security services can be used with a given vSphere solution.
 - Differentiate infrastructure qualities related to security.
 - Build specific regulatory compliance requirements into the logical design.
 - Analyze application and infrastructure security requirements.